mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

 that they are directed at the human body and its possibilities, the strength of mind, and the ability to win stereotypes over what one’s body is capable of.
-Unfortunately, in the world outside the commercials, the Nike company operates in a completely different manner, by exploiting female workers, children, and disabled people for crafting the shoes and other clothing items.
-And on top of that, these workers are people from Third World countries, working in sweat shops in China, Vietnam, or Indonesia and getting less than a dollar a day for the incredible amount of work.
+Unfortunately, in the world outside the commercials, the Nike company operates in a completely different way, by exploiting female workers, children, and people with disabilities to craft shoes and other clothing items.
+On top of that, these workers are people from Third World countries, working in sweat shops in China, Vietnam, or Indonesia and getting less than a dollar a day for the incredible amount of work.
 The Nike company, just like Wal-Mart, does